 I could quote you scientific studies that document the benefits on the mind, body and spirit of being in nature, though really, I think you know that, really I think you know it in your bones.

 This weekend I sat on the beach, idly moving sand through my fingers, I plucked wild salad leaves from the hedgerow and fed them to myself and my visiting friend.
 We walked over soft then firm ground, then ground scattered with dried gorse spikes, we laughed, we watched, we closed our eyes and generally got topped up with nature’s cure.

 I felt larger, expanded.
 Yes, free.
-As dusk arrived we scuttled into a darkened cinema, content that our pores, eyes, sense of self, the landscape and each other had changed and softened.
+As dusk arrived we scuttled into a darkened cinema, content that our pores, eyes and sense of self was saturated enough, for now, by the landscape we had immersed ourself in during the day.
 That for me, is wild and free.

 Virginia Wolf wrote those words over one hundred years ago, she wrote from experience, from a felt-sense of how our environment shapes and effects us.
 More so, how we become the environment, and it becomes us.
-For me, spending (ideally prolonged) time in nature helps to dissolve the boundaries of me in it (I am outside) or you and me.
-Though I have to say, those 5 idyll seconds watching a cloud out of the window are also precious to me).
-Instead, I find a freedom from connection, a freedom of being ‘home’ within the environment, changed by it and whatever company accompanies me or crosses my path.
+For me, spending (ideally prolonged) time in nature helps to dissolve the boundaries of me in it or you and me.
+Instead, I feel part of the landscape, one with the air, the grass, sand and sun.
+Though I have to say, those 10 idyll seconds watching a cloud out of the window are also precious to me.
+Wherever I am, I seek freedom through connection, a freedom of being ‘home’ within the environment, changed by it and whatever company accompanies me or crosses my path.